 - HR professionals are faced with high volumes of unstructured information – as mentioned above, cognitive computing can interpret it effectively and define patterns of the most important characteristics and trends.

 - HR professionals need to make highly complex decisions supported by large volumes of data – given that making these decisions typically requires considering a variety of inputs, using a cognitive system will speed up the process.

-- The expected decisions have to highly personalized and customized – this requirement is needed to meet the needs of a diverse workforce.
+- The expected decisions have to be highly personalized and customized – this requirement is needed to meet the needs of a diverse workforce.

-- HR professionals need to frequently interact with the colleagues – such interactions typically involve large volumes of data.
+- HR professionals need to frequently interact with colleagues – such interactions typically involve large volumes of data.

 So, What Now?

 It is clear that the introduction of cognitive HR systems is just a matter of time.
 So, it’s reasonable to begin thinking about how you could integrate them into your own HR decision making.
-By incorporating cognitive computing into daily operations of your company, you can obtain a significant competitive advantage in terms of attracting new talent and making HR operations more efficient.
+By incorporating cognitive computing into the daily operations of your company, you can obtain a significant competitive advantage in terms of attracting new talent and making HR operations more efficient.